-As such, the name-brand drug was recalled from the United States and many other countries, and generic versions require strict monitoring of patients during treatment.
+As such, the name-brand drug was discontinued, and generic versions require strict monitoring of patients during treatment.
 In addition, there are restrictions on how and when the generic drug can be prescribed.

 More than 16 million people worldwide have been prescribed Accutane since it was introduced to the market 30 years ago.
 More than 7,000 personal injury lawsuits have been filed, and hundreds are still pending.
 Many of the cases have been consolidated on the federal level in a multidistrict litigation (MDL) in Florida and in mass torts at the state level in Philadelphia and New Jersey.

-Roche has reportedly paid out more than $53 million to Accutane patients so far.
+Roche has been ordered to pay more than $53 million to Accutane patients so far, but is appealing many of the verdicts.
 This total comes from several large judgments: